Elements should not have tabindex greater than zero

 tabindexvalue for every single item through to the end of the modified section.
 Taken to a bit of an extreme, if you have 20 links on a page, and if you set the

 tabindexof one of those links to

-tabindex="100", the user will tab to that link first, even though there are fewer than 100 links on the page.
-There is no way to modify the tab order of sections later in the page, unless you manually set the tab order of all the links before that section.
+tabindex="100", the user tabs to that link first, even though there are fewer than 100 links on the page.
+There is no way to modify the tab order of sections later in the page unless you manually set the tab order of all the links before that section.